Winter in Newcastle: The Ultimate Guide to Cozy Adventures and Coastal Escapes

 Image Credit: Destination NSW

-Cosy Newcastle Bars and Cafes
+Cosy Newcastle bars and cafes

 Crisp Newcastle winter days call for dimly lit bars, warm as a hug cafes and hearty pub meals next to a blazing fire.